Why care about the World’s Best Screwdrivers and Screwdriver Sets?

 Facom make great tools.
 In fact, if you attend any historic races sporting Formula One cars, you’re likely to see a fair number of Facom tools floating around the pits.
 They seem to have an “in” with that crowd.
 Their Protwist Screwdrivers are certainly lovely:

-Normally, it’ll be $55.30 for these lovelies, but Amazon has a deal right now offering them for $33.80.
-These were my #2 choice for my personal World’s Best Screwdriver Set, but they weren’t available at the cheaper price when I was buying.
-If they had been, I might be sporting Facom in my garage tool cabinets.
+Normally, it’ll be $71.95 for these lovelies.
+These were my #2 choice for my personal World’s Best Screwdriver Set, but they were just a little too pricey when I was buying.
+If they hadn’t been, I might be sporting Facom in my garage tool cabinets.

 Facom Protwist Stubby Screwdriver Set of 5…

 These Japanese-made screwdrivers have the oddest shape yet, but I own some and I really like them: